Typical Sicilian products: the definitive guide on Sicilus!

 2. Sweet and dry wines

-Wines with Typical Geographical Indication (IGT) in Sicily
+Typical Geographical Indication (IGT) wines in Sicily

 Below are some of the main IGT wines that can be found in Sicily:

-• Camarro: Produced in the Trapani area, available in white, rosé, and red versions, each in both still and sparkling types.
+• CamarroProduced in the Trapani area, available in white, rosé and red versions, each in both still and sparkling versions.

-• Fontanarossa di Cerda: Made in the Cerda area, near Palermo, includes white, rosé, and red wines, both still and sparkling, as well as the novello version (young wine).
+• Fontanarossa of CerdaProduced in the Cerda area, near Palermo, it includes white, rosé and red wines, both still and sparkling, as well as the novello version (young wine).

-• Salemi: Originating from the municipality of Salemi, in the province of Trapani, it is available in white, rosé, and red styles, with sparkling and novello variants.
+• SalemiOriginating in the municipality of Salemi, in the province of Trapani, it is available in white, rosé and red styles, with sparkling and novello variants.

-• Salina: Coming from the enchanting Aeolian Islands, in the province of Messina, this IGT includes white, rosé, and red wines, with both sparkling and novello options.
+• Salina: Coming from the enchanting Aeolian Islands, in the province of Messina, this IGT includes white, rosé and red wines, with both sparkling and novello options.

-• Whites (still, sparkling, and sweet)
+• Whites (still, sparkling and fortified)

 • Rosés (still and sparkling)

-• Rossi (still, sparkling, fortified, and novello)
+• Reds (still, sparkling, fortified and novello)

-• Valle Belice: Made in the province of Agrigento, it includes white, rosé, and red wines, available in both still and sparkling versions, as well as novello.
+• Belice ValleyMade in the province of Agrigento, it includes white, rosé and red wines, available in both still and sparkling versions, as well as novello.

-Choosing a Sicilian IGT wine means exploring flavors that reflect both local tradition and oenological innovation.
+Choosing a Sicilian IGT wine means exploring flavors that reflect both local tradition and winemaking innovation.
 Whether you prefer a fresh white, a fragrant rosé, or a structured red, the IGT category offers something for every palate.

-Controlled Designation of Origin (DOC) Wines in Sicily
+Controlled Designation of Origin (DOC) wines in Sicily

-Sicily boasts a rich array of wines that carry the prestigious designation of Controlled Designation of Origin (DOC), guaranteeing their territorial authenticity and high quality.
-These DOC wines reflect the diversity of the Sicilian terroir, from the slopes of Mount Etna to the sun-kissed islands and the hills of the region.
+Sicily boasts a rich array of wines bearing the prestigious Denominazione di Origine Controllata (DOC) designation, a guarantee of their territorial authenticity and high quality.
+These DOC wines reflect the diversity of the Sicilian terroir, from the slopes of Mount Etna to the sun-kissed islands and hills of the region.

 Among the numerous DOC wines produced in Sicily, you will find: